 How To Teach an Interest-Based Nature Study with NaturExplorers

 It’s time for another peek into the real-life study of nature!
-In this post, you’ll see how easily Amber Oliver and her children were able to explore and discover wildflowers through an interest-based nature study.
+In this post, you’ll see how easily Amber Oliver and her children could explore and discover wildflowers through an interest-based nature study.

-I’m a big believer in letting our children have a say in their schooling once in a while.
-It’s highly motivating for kiddos to make decisions and helps them take real ownership in the learning.
+I believe in occasionally letting our children have a say in their schooling.
+It’s highly motivating for them to make decisions and helps them take real ownership of the learning.

-Besides allowing her children to take part in the planning of which wildflower activities their family would complete, Amber was also great at incorporating lessons that support their passions and learning styles.
+Besides allowing her children to participate in planning which wildflower activities their family would complete, Amber was also great at incorporating lessons thatย supported their passions and learning styles.
 Again, this promotes excitement in the learning process.

 You’ll notice that Amber mentions she used NaturExplorers to help reconnect her tech-savvy kids to the outdoors.
 The topic of wildflowers is a perfect way to do that spring through autumn.
 Wildflowers are not only abundant and easy to find, but they are also incredibly more interesting than you might imagine.
 (Even Amber’s son thinks so!)